brian-team/brian2/docs_sphinx/user/numerical_integration.rst

   differential equations with non-diagonal multiplicative noise.
 * ``'milstein'``: derivative-free Milstein method for solving stochastic differential equations with diagonal multiplicative noise

+.. note:: The following methods are still considered experimental

 * ``'gsl'``: default integrator when choosing to integrate equations with the GNU Scientific Library ODE solver: the rkf45 method.
 Uses an adaptable time step by default.